Huluti/Coulr/README.md

 ### Developer install

 Installing Coulr with develop mode creates binaries that link back to source code.
-Therefore changes will be reflected immediately with no need to repeatedly install.
+Therefore changes will be reflected immediately with no need to repeatedly install:

     sudo python3 setup.py develop